 Information about summer school housing is announced by the student life office in

-Individuals must be students in current academic good standing to live in campus housing during summer months.
+Individuals must be students in current academic good standing to live in campus housing during summer months and may be asked to leave if found in violation of any conduct expectations or not paying room charges.

 Housing preference is given to: